-Beginning as a quarter acre herb plot in 2009, the Dining Services Farm at Kentland is now producing on six acres each year.
-Under the leadership of the Sustainable Food Systems Production Director, a position jointly funded by Dining Services and the Department of Horticulture, the farm is producing fruits, vegetables and herbs specifically for Virginia Tech Dining Services.
-Successful and sustainable production at the farm is the result of an enriching partnership with faculty throughout the College of Agriculture and Life Sciences, including focuses in Horticulture, Entomology, Crop and Soils Environmental Sciences, Civic Agriculture & Food Systems to name a few.
+Beginning as a quarter acre herb plot in 2009, the Dining Services Farm at Kentland Farm is now producing on over six acres each year.
+Under the leadership of the Sustainable Food Systems Production Director, a position jointly funded by Dining Services and the Department of Horticulture, the farm grows fruits, vegetables and herbs specifically for Virginia Tech Dining Services.
+Successful and sustainable production at the farm is the result of an enriching partnership with faculty throughout the College of Agriculture and Life Sciences, including focuses in Horticulture, Entomology, Crop and Soils Environmental Sciences, and Civic Agriculture & Food Systems, to name a few.

 Volunteer opportunities typically happen during the first few months of the Fall semester and towards the very end of the Spring semester.
-Information about upcoming volunteer opportunities can be found on our Facebook page or contact firstname.lastname@example.org if you have questions about volunteering.
+Information about upcoming volunteer opportunities can be found on our Facebook page.
+You can also contact firstname.lastname@example.org if you have questions.